-- > Employment-related matters, including company or statutory benefits;

-- Matters involving Citigroup., MetLife® and affiliates, and Plan attorneys;

-- Matters in which there is a conflict of interest between employee and spouse/domestic partner or children, in which case services are excluded for the spouse/domestic partner and children;

-- > Appeals and class actions;

-- > Farm and business matters, including rental issues when the participant is the landlord;

-- Patent, trademark, and copyright matters;

-- > Amounts due to third parties such as:

-- Court costs, filing fees or recording fees;
+- > Employment-related matters, including company or statutory benefits; - > Matters involving Citigroup, Citibank, N.A. and affiliates., MetLife® and affiliates, and Plan attorneys; - > Matters in which there is a conflict of interest between employee and spouse/ partner or children, in which case services are excluded for the spouse/ partner and children; - > Appeals and class actions; - > Farm and business matters, including rental issues when the participant is the landlord; - > Patent, trademark, and copyright matters; - > Amounts due to third parties such as: - Court costs, filing fees or recording fees; - Fines; - Judgements; - Witness fees: or - Transcripts.

-- Fines;

-- Judgements;

-- Witness fees; or

-- Transcripts.

-- > Frivolous or unethical matters; and

-- > Matters for which an attorney-client relationship exists prior to the participant becoming eligible for Plan benefits.